MicrosoftDocs/dynamics-365-intelligent-order-management/topics/videos.md

 [!include [banner](includes/banner.md)]

-This page provides a list of the videos available for Intelligent Order Management features.
+This page provides a list of the videos available for Dynamics 365 Intelligent Order Management features.